geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 Interpolation types:

 - ``["linear"]``: interpolates linearly between the pair of stops just less than and just greater than the input.
-- ``["exponential", base]``: interpolates exponentially between the stops just less than and just greater than the input. base controls the rate at which the output increases: higher values make the output increase more towards the high end of the range.
+- ``["exponential", base]``: interpolates exponentially between the stops just less than and just greater than the input.
+Base controls the rate at which the output increases: higher values make the output increase more towards the high end of the range.
 With values close to 1 the output increases linearly.
-- ``["cubic-bezier", x1, y1, x2, y2]``: interpolates using the cubic bezier curve defined by the given control points.
+- ``["cubic-bezier", x1, y1, x2, y2]``: interpolates using the cubic Bezier curve defined by the given control points.

 ::